 There will be constant temptations to take the easy way.
 Resist the counterfeit spirituality of organized religion.
 Keep your focus on tools, not teachers.
 Some people will have the tools to help you.
 Others will make promises and ask you to accept the truths they think you should believe.
 Learning to research is about trusting the process and your instincts.

 No matter how long you study, always test your path.
 If you find you are not progressing, then move on.
 Don’t be afraid to change your spiritual direction.
 Above all, don’t join a religion.
 Stay religion-free.

-By choosing your own path, you decide the direction, the pace, tools, and teachers.
+You decide the direction, pace, tools, and teachers by choosing your own path.
 You can create rituals and rites of passage.
 Take the time you need to normalize what you learn.
 Ask the Universe for help.
 You will find the right people to walk with you and help guide your way.
 That’s how easy it is.

 So, more and more people are finding their way back.
 That’s because religion and authentic faith don’t always go hand-in-hand.
 Not all religions provide a pathway to genuine faith.
 Many forms of Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.
 With these, you create your authentic faith.

 Everyone and everything wants to be free.
 You will automatically find the best path to take when you have the freedom to think.
 Your intuition and analytical mind can work together once you are free from the constraints of propaganda.
 So, we’ve put together the following tips to help you open the door that enables you to develop your spiritual potential.